lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 In chapter four, having spent the previous two chapters examining my digital corpora as corpora, I finally use them to draw conclusions about the eighteenth century itself.
 Chapter four examines random samples from each corpus.
 Random sampling, which Steven Zwicker (Zwicker) and Leo Lahti, Niko Ilomäki, and Mikko Tolonen (Lahti et al.) have applied successfully to the English Short Title Catalogue’s holdings, makes it feasible to apply a greater level of human scrutiny to a large body of texts.
 For each corpus, I select a small enough number of titles that it is feasible to examine each title individually, and manually research its bibliographic details and contents.
 Comparing my manual assessments to the databases’s defaults allows me to calculate a probable error rate for each kind of information the database provides, which can then be used to correct the results of experiment run on the full database.
 I use this information to reflect again on the findings I calculated in chapters two and three.
 Working manually also allows me to supplement database entries with my own research.
 In particular, it will allow me to use better metrics of quantity or popularity.
 Influenced by Lesser and Farmer’s articulation of “structures of popularity” (CITE), I will consider the popularity of the works in my random sample in terms of total number of editions, frequency of reprinting, and market share.
 Taking up David Brewer’s challenge to account for the increased “footprint” of some texts beyond the moment of their original publication, I pay particular attention to works originally written before the 1790s which nonetheless can be considered important “1790s literature” due to prominent reprinting.
 Identifying this information for the few hundred titles in my sample is not easy, but it is at least *possible*, unlike carrying out the same process on tens of thousands of titles.
 Again, I use the results of my manual investigation of my sample to calculate a guess about the corpus as a whole.
 At the end of the chapter, synthesizing all of my experiments across the dissertation, I postulate my own assessment of the number of titles published each year 1789-99, the relative quantity of various categories of writing, and the gender ratios of each category.

 Chapter five returns to the small scale of close-reading and my four authors.
 Looking again at their publications, and contextualized by my findings about the decade as a whole, I analyze each author’s place within the eighteenth century print marketplace.
 I explore their posthumous reception.
 And, finally, I present my own reading of how to remember, study, and teach their 1790s works.

+# 7. 18thC lit review #

 **\[Somehow, I still haven’t sorted out this 18thC lit review section.
 I’ve distilled key works and tried to arrange them into a structure here.
 But what do I actually need from this?
 Where would it even go in the chapter?
 DO I need this???\]**